microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Filter rows.](./Media/FilterRows.png)

+    ⚠️ **Important** ⚠️

-    ⚠️ Because our column type is **Date** and the parameters are required to be **DateTime** we were unable to select them within the dialog window and must populate them manually.
+    Because our column type is **Date** and the parameters are required to be **DateTime** we were unable to select them within the dialog window and must populate them manually.
 In the following step will we will edit the formula bar to utilize our parameters and transform our values to extract only the date part.

 1. In the **Power Query Editor** formula bar update the current date values to utilize the **RangeStart** and **RangeEnd** parameters by updating the formula to the below.